 The failed attack in the country's troubled northeast came during a drive to recruit 1,500 new officers for the region.

 Police blamed Boko Haram, a group whose name means "Western education is sacrilege" in the local Hausa language.
-The group claimed responsibility for a bombing at national police headquarters in Abuja that killed at least two people in June. over 2 years ago
+The group claimed responsibility for a bombing at national police headquarters in Abuja that killed at least two people in June. almost 3 years ago

 Depends.
 Despite all of the latest news of strikes and bombings, It's still far safer in Abuja than anywhere else.
 The foreigners traveling here are mostly business people, NGO volunteers and diplomats who are either drawn by our huge consumer markets/oil or have been conscripted to work here.
 We are not big on tourism, in spite of the many tourist sites we have.
 If you have been sent to work in Nigeria, and you have been posted to Abuja or Lagos, I can confidently tell you that you will be fine, in spite of all the incessant security alerts....something that curiously doesn't dissuade the Asians who keep disembarking into our international airports in droves. over 2 years ago

-It is totally unsafe .Im a Nigerian about 17 hours agoAnswered by bella via WorldNomads.com
+It is totally unsafe .Im a Nigerian 3 months agoAnswered by bella via WorldNomads.com